binocarlos/viking-brainstorm/docs/feature-requests.md

 ## private github keys

-find a way to inject github keys and pull repos instead of ADD command
+inject environment into build instructions so github keys can be saved ready for git pull

+## seperate build and update steps for images

+sort out workflow where images are built first and then updated every other time